GovindaPedhiwal/Data_Visualization/README.md

 please use <b>npm install</b> command to install all the required packages.
 If any error comes which using the command then use <b>npm install --legacy-peer-deps</b> command. <br>

+After all the required packages gets installed. <br>

 Please use npm start to start the server.

 Below is the demo of the product